andjhop/llk/README.md

 same lexical elements as Go language spec, skipping all whitespace and Go line comments starting with `//`; and general comments startink with `/*` and ending with `*/`:

-* `scanner.Ident` An Identier; just a sequence of one more more letters and digits which entities in go such as variabels and types.
-An identifier is a sequence of one or more letters and digits.
+* `scanner.Ident` An Identier; just a sequence of one more more letters and digits
-* `scanner.Int` Integer literals representing reinteger constants.
+* `scanner.Int` Integer literals representing integer constants
-* `scanner.Float` Floating-point literals representing floating-point constants.
+* `scanner.Float` Floating-point literals representing floating-point constants
-* `scanner.String` String literals represents a character sequences
+* `scanner.String` String literals represents character sequences

 ### Parsing and Parser Combinator Types
 Primitive parsers parse a single lexical element and either succeed or fail.
 The two primitive most